theoddora/Interview_Prep/System Design/Communication.md

 connection between client and server, it allows the server to push new messages immediately to the client.
 This is better than a periodic pull that would result in a slight delay.”

+## Questions to Interviewers:
+1. What is the structure of the team?
+2. Why are you hiring for this position?
+3. What does your tech stack look like?
+4. How much of the job is working on legacy applications?
+5. How many regular meetings do software engineers have to attend?
+6. Why do you like working here?
+7. What training does the company offer?
+8. How often do you do a release?
+9. How do you deal with tech debt?
+10. What is the team's biggest challenge?